Frequently Asked Questions

 How many displays does it support?

 It supports as many displays as macOS allows.
-You need at least two (monitors or an iPad via Sidecar).
+You need at least two (monitors, DisplayLink or an iPad via Sidecar).

 Does it work with docking stations or DisplayLink adapters?